TAIsRich/chuwa0403/ShortQuestions/annotations.md

 # Component
 - @Repository
 This annotation indicates that the class deals with CRUD operations, usually it’s used with DAO implementations that deal with database tables.

+# Exception
+- @ControllerAdvice: Class Level.
+It is used to handle the exceptions globally.
+- @ExceptionHandler: Method Level.
+It is used to handle the specific exceptions and send the custom responses to the client.

+#
+@Value: get value from application.properties. @Value("${propertyName}") with a varibale.
+The value of the property will pass to the variable.